Warm, moist rivers of air may have continent-wide effects and influence climate change.

 Previous studies have found that atmospheric rivers influence melting of West Antarctic land ice and ice shelves, and the new study builds on those findings by showing their effects on Antarctic sea ice for the first time.
 The rivers are thousands of miles long and the sea ice holes cover thousands of square miles, usually at specific locations that are primed by local ocean circulation conditions.

 West Antarctica, an enormous ice sheet that sits on land, is melting and contributing to global sea-level rise, and the melting has accelerated in the 21st century.
-If the entire Antarctic Ice Sheet melted, the ocean level would rise by about 200 feet, according to the National Snow & Ice Data Center.
+If the entire Antarctic Ice Sheet melted, the ocean level would rise by about 200 feet (60 meters), according to the National Snow & Ice Data Center.
 Sea-level rise and flooding from coastal storms threaten coastal communities worldwide, especially in low-lying areas.

-Under projected future climate change, atmospheric rivers are predicted to become more frequent, longer, wider and more effective in moving high levels of water vapor toward the Antarctic Ocean and continent, along with increasing the intensity of precipitation.
+Under projected future climate change, atmospheric rivers are predicted to become more frequent, longer, wider, and more effective in moving high levels of water vapor toward the Antarctic Ocean and continent, along with increasing the intensity of precipitation.
 In general, where they make landfall is predicted to shift toward the poles, and the effect of climate change on sea ice holes in the Weddell Sea and elsewhere in the Southern Ocean is an important area for future research.

 Reference: “On the crucial role of atmospheric rivers in the two major Weddell Polynya events in 1973 and 2017 in Antarctica” by Diana Francis, Kyle S. Mattingly, Marouane Temimi, Rob Massom and Petra Heil, 11 November 2020, Science Advances.

-Co-authors include scientists at Khalifa University of Science and Technology, Stevens Institute of Technology and the Australian Antarctic Division and Australian Antarctic Program Partnership.
+Co-authors include scientists at Khalifa University of Science and Technology, Stevens Institute of Technology the Australian Antarctic Division and Australian Antarctic Program Partnership.